tellerj/ollama-stack/project-plan/02-architecture-and-structure.md

-# 01: Project Architecture
+# 02: Project Architecture

-This document defines the file and directory structure for the new Python-based CLI tool.
+This document defines the file and directory structure for the Python-based CLI tool and its current implementation status.

 ## 1. Top-Level Directory Structure

-The root of the project will contain the CLI source code, stack configurations, and project metadata.
+The root of the project contains the CLI source code, stack configurations, and project metadata.

 ```
 ollama-stack/